dvasquez08/n8n-workflows/README.md

 Here, you will see a list of the JSON files for the workflows that I share out.
 These should be plug-and-play to get you going right away but of course, you can modify them to your liking so they fit your needs.

-If you would like to implement automation into your business to solve any problems or improve efficiency, feel free to reach out to info@davtek.io for any business inquiries.
+If you would like to implement automation into your business to solve any problems or improve efficiency, feel free to reach out to me at dvasquez@davtek.io for any business inquiries.

 ## What You Will Find Here